DavidFaget/Master-MVA/Introduction to Numerical Imaging/README.md

-# Introduction to Numerical Imaging - J. DELON,Y. GOUSSEAU
+# Introduction to Digital Imaging - J. DELON,Y. GOUSSEAU
 ## Title of the project: Underwater image processing

 The challenge of recovering accurate colors and